Lewiston Twins: Early teams 1891–1908

 Minor league baseball began in Lewiston, Maine in 1891.
-Lewiston fielded a team in the Class B level New England League, joining the league on June 10, 1891 and completing the season.
+Lewiston fielded a team in the Class B level New England League, joining the league on June 10, 1891, and completing the season.
 Lewiston finished with an 11–28 record in their first season, playing under manager Jeremiah Scannell.
-Lewiston finished in 8th place in the eight–team league by winning percentage.
+Lewiston finished in eighth place in the eight–team league by winning percentage.

 Continuing play in 1892, the team used the Lewiston-Auburn Gazettes moniker for one season, reflecting partnership with neighboring Auburn, Maine in the name.
-The Gazettes finished with a 53–45 record to place 3rd in the eight–team New England League.
-Lewiston-Auburn finished 12.0 games behind 1st place Woonsocket, playing under managers Forrest Keay and Frank Leonard.
+The Gazettes finished with a 53–45 record to place third in the eight–team New England League.
+Lewiston-Auburn finished 12.0 games behind first place Woonsocket, playing under managers Forrest Keay and Frank Leonard.

 In 1893, Lewiston returned and had a 56–37 record in New England League play.
-Lewiston finished in 2nd place, ending the season 5.5 games behind the 1st place Fall River Indians.
+Lewiston finished in second place, ending the season 5.5 games behind the 1first place Fall River Indians.
 The Lewiston manager in 1893 was John Leighton.

-Lewiston finished in 5th place in the eight–team 1894 New England League final standings.
-Playing under managers John Leighton and Sam LaRocque, Lewiston ended the season with a record of 46–50, finishing 15.5 games behind champion Fall River Indians.
+Lewiston finished in fifth place in the eight–team 1894 New England League final standings.
+Playing under returning manager John Leighton and Sam LaRocque, Lewiston ended the season with a record of 46–50, finishing 15.5 games behind the champion Fall River Indians.

-In 1895 New England League play, Lewiston again finished in 5th place in the eight–team league.
-With a final record of 47–54, Lewiston finished 17.5 games behind the 1st place Fall River Indians in the final standings.
+In 1895 New England League play, Lewiston again finished in fifth place in the eight–team league.
+With a final record of 47–54, Lewiston finished 17.5 games behind the first place Fall River Indians in the final standings.
 Mike Slattery and Michael Garrity managed Lewiston in 1895.

 The Lewiston team did not complete the 1896 New England League season.
-Lewiston disbanded on August 12, 1896 with a 29–53 record under managers Michael Garrity, Ed Flanagan and Henry Slater.
-The league was won again by the Fall River Indians.
+On August 12, 1896, Lewiston disbanded with a 29–53 record, playing the season under managers Michael Garrity, Ed Flanagan and Henry Slater.
+The league championship was won again by the Fall River Indians.

 Lewiston returned to the New England League in 1901, beginning play at A.A.A.
 Park.
-Lewiston finished in 5th place with a 42–50 record.
-In the final standings, Lewiston was 13.0 games behind 1st place Portland.
+Lewiston finished in fifth place with a 42–50 record.
+In the final standings, Lewiston was 13.0 games behind first place Portland.
 Lewiston played the 1901 season under manager Fred Doe.

 In 1907, Lewiston returned to play in a new league before disbanding again.
 Lewiston became members of the Class D level Maine State League.
-The team disbanded on August 3, 1907.
-Lewiston a 24–23 record under managers George Boardman and Heald when the franchise folded.
+The team disbanded on August 3, 1907, with a 24–23 record under managers George Boardman and Heald when the franchise folded.

 Lewiston briefly played in the short–lived 1908 Class D level Atlantic Association.
-Lewiston was in 2nd place with an 8–4 record under George Beede and Ed McDonough when the league folded on May 21, 1908.
+Lewiston was in second place with an 8–4 record under George Beede and Ed McDonough when the league folded on May 21, 1908.
 Lewiston was 0.5 behind the Portland Blue Sox when the league permanently folded.
-Other references have Lewiston in 1st place with a 6–3 record.
+Other references have Lewiston in first place with a 6–3 record.